Mumbai Cricket Association extends trustee contracts | ExBulletin

 The Mumbai Cricket Association (MCA) has renewed the contracts of its trustees Ramesh Mhamunkar and Madhukar Botle.
 The decision was taken by the top council during its stormy meeting on Friday.

-While Mhamunkar, as chief curator, took care of all major matches for the Wankhede Stadium, Botle was in charge of MCA’s other two major facilities, in Bandra-Kurla Complex and Kandivali.
+While Mhamunkar has been the chief curator of the Wankhede stadium for all the major games, Botle has been in charge of MCA’s other two major facilities, in Bandra-Kurla Complex and Kandivali.

 READ: Indian players to start quarantine in Mumbai Mumbai from June 14